Benchmark Electronics, Inc. (BHE): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-While initially part of Intermedics, the key figures in its emergence as an independent entity following a management buyout in 1986 were Donald E. Nigbor, Cary T. Fu, and Thomas J. Emery.
+The key figures who established the company as an independent entity through a pivotal management buyout in 1986 were Donald E. Nigbor, Cary T. Fu, and Thomas J. Emery.

 Initial capital/funding